Assignment Activity (File Submission)

 Review the student’s submission:

-• Use the PDF editor (that automatically converts most files into PDF and displays them for your in-line editing)
+• Use the PDF annotator (that automatically converts many files into PDF and displays them for in-line editing)

 OR